tls-inspector/tls-inspector/CertificateKit/TestServer/README.md

 The order of the server list matches to the order of the port numbers (by default starting at 8400)

+**0. HTTP**

+This is a control server that provides a basic HTTP server without TLS.
+A basic HTML index page is provided, and the root certificate can be downloaded in PEM form at `/root.crt`.

 **1. Basic HTTPS**

 This server provides a basic HTTPS server.
 Any valid HTTP request is accepted, and the response is always the same, a basic HTML document.